nickmalcolm/nickmalcolm.github.com/_posts/2020-10-24-misuse-and-abuse-cases.md

 excerpt_separator: <!--more-->
 ---

 Most who have worked in an Agile team will be familiar with user stories and use cases. _"As a millenial in their 30s, I want access to 90s cartoons, so I can bask in nostalgia"_.
-Many teams go further and identify ways a system can be misused or "hacked", and worked to prevent those.
-But not enough get past misuse cases.
+Many teams go further and identify ways a system can be misused or "hacked", and worked to prevent those to make the system secure.
+But not enough get past misuse cases, and work to keep people _safe_.

 In this post - by way of examples - I want to talk about "abuse cases", as distinct from misuse cases.
 In short: misuse cases are how users might unintentionally or intentionally misuse the features of your product.
-Abuse cases are how _users might abuse other users with_ your product.
+Abuse cases are how _humans might abuse other humans with_ your product.
 The features are technically working as intended, but are facilitating abuse.

 <!--more-->